What is wellbeing? and how to improve your wellness? Here is my summary about well-being and how to improve your overall wellness.

 There are many different barriers to well-being.

-Anxiety and depression are also major barriers to well-being.
-They can make it difficult to focus on the positive aspects of our lives and can lead to unhealthy coping mechanisms like Substance abuse
+Anxiety and depression make it difficult to focus on the positive aspects of our lives and can lead to unhealthy coping mechanisms like substance abuse.

 There are many different ways to measure well-being.

-- Self-reported well-being is when people rate their own well-being on a scale.
+- Self-reported well-being is when people rate their well-being on a scale.

 - Objective well-being is when well-being is measured by factors like health and income.

 - World Happiness Report is a well-being measure that ranks countries by their happiness levels.

 A grateful outlook is a key contributor to well-being.
 Gratitude leads to greater happiness, stronger relationships, and improved physical health.